The Delicious Spoon

 Pretty in Pink Overnight Chia Pudding

-Chia pudding is one of my go-to healthy breakfast recipes.
-It’s thick silky texture almost makes you feel like you are eating a great dessert for breakfast.
+Chia pudding is one of my go-to easy breakfast recipes.
+Its thick silky texture almost makes you feel like you are eating a great dessert for breakfast.
 Add your favourite toppings to dress it up and this recipe will easily become one of your favourites.

 I like to make these on a Sunday night and then have a few for the busy morning ahead.
-When I make healthy snacks and breakfasts like these in advance it is so much easier to stay on track with eating healthy vs. grabbing some Corn Pops (my nemesis) or lunging into a bag of cookies…cookies do taste amazing dipped in coffee… but better not to be tempted!
+When I make snacks and breakfasts like these in advance it is so much easier to stay on track vs. grabbing some Corn Pops (my nemesis) or lunging into a bag of cookies…cookies do taste amazing dipped in coffee… but better not to be tempted!

 Ingredients & Substitutions You’ll Need